sagemath/trac_to_gh/Issue 4563.md

 # Issue 4563: polar plot does not accept (t, 0, 2*pi) syntax for the interval

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4563

 Original creator: jason